-Truths exist independent of our thoughts, ideas, and perceptions.
+Truth exists independent of our thoughts, ideas, and perceptions.
 When we have become the distant past, Truth will not have changed.
-Yet we can discover much of the Truth.
-Truth include all mathematical systems, including the laws of physics.
-We progressively discover such Truths, such as geometric shapes, mathematical theorems, and possibly even some rules of Gods or Buddhas.
+Yet we can discover some Truths through science, including mathematical systems and laws of physics.
+We progressively discover Truths, such as geometric shapes, mathematical theorems, physical laws, and possibly even some rules of Gods or Buddhas.

-Our stories about Truth are usually teachings, in the form of sutras or biblical passages, that are are intended to intuitively suggest the Truth.
-They can lead to direct experiences and knowledge of the sacred, of what is most important and relevant to our lives.
+Our stories about Truth are usually teachings expressed through metaphors, sutras or biblical passages, that appeal to human intuition.
+They can lead to direct experiences and knowledge of the sacred, and what is most important and relevant to our lives.
 But they can also be misleading and conflicting, with many alternative interpretations.
 For example, the Zen Koan "If you meet Buddha on the road, kill him!", while apparently ordering you to violate the most basic precept or commandment, is intended to suggest a greater Truth.

 "Dis-" approach to discovering Truth progressively throws out what has been commonly accepted, e.g.:

 The order of the "Dis-" headings above follows the successive stages that most of us go through as we grow from childhood into adulthood, and later, in some cases, into revolutionaries.
 (Warning: "Dis"-ing stresses negative thoughts, perceptions, beliefs, or values.
 These negatives, while they should be considered, may be vastly outweighed by the positives.
 Negatives may reflect healthy skepticism, but they may also give rise to doubts that limit the positive effects of practice.)

 A story is like a finger pointing at the moon; the finger might suggest where to look but cannot approach the thing in itself: the moon.